First Sample of H$\alpha$+[O III] $\lambda$5007 Line Emitters at $z > 6$ Through JWST/NIRCam Slitless Spectroscopy: Physical Properties and Line Luminosity Functions: Observation and Data Reduction

 The imaging data of the P330-E field were taken either simultaneously with the grism exposures (short-wavelength, SW filter: F212N) or after the grism observations through direct and out-of-field imaging (SW filter: F212N; LW filter: F250M, F322W2, F335M and F444W).
 Among them, the shallow F250M and F335M data were taken with the observations \#103/104 as part of the early spectral calibration on UT 2022 April 5.
 The total integration times were 6.4 and 4.3 min (three integrations each), respectively.
 The F322W2 and F444W imaging data were taken through the observations \#105-108 and \#109-112, respectively.
 The total integration time was 4\,min (eleven integrations each) with either of the two filters.

 For the shallow F212N data, we only used 31 integrations associated with the LW grism exposures because the integrations were longer (96\,s each).
-Shorter F212N integrations (21\,s each) taken with out-of-field imaging were not included because they caused problems for the \textsc{tweakreg} step in \textsc{jwst}\footnote{\href{https://github.com/spacetelescope/jwst}{https://github.com/spacetelescope/jwst}} Stage-3 mosaicking pipeline in source identification and world-coordinate-system (WCS) registration.
+Shorter F212N integrations (21\,s each, 8\,min in total) taken with out-of-field imaging were not included because they caused problems for the \textsc{tweakreg} step in \textsc{jwst}\footnote{\href{https://github.com/spacetelescope/jwst}{https://github.com/spacetelescope/jwst}} Stage-3 mosaicking pipeline in source identification and world-coordinate-system (WCS) registration.
 The final mosaicked F212N image has a total integration time of 50\,min.

-The direct-imaging data were reduced and mosaicked using a modified Stage-1/2/3 \textsc{jwst} pipeline v1.6.2 and \textsc{crds} calibration reference file context \texttt{`jwst\_0942.pmap'}.
-This version has included the initial NIRCam photometric zeropoints using the in-flight commissioning data taken for P330-E (see \citealt{rigby22}).
-The so-called 1/f noise (see \citealt{schlawin20}) was modeled and removed using the code \textsc{tshirt/roeba}\footnote{\href{https://github.com/eas342/tshirt}{https://github.com/eas342/tshirt}} for stage-2 products (i.e., the ``\texttt{\_cal.fits}'' files), and the ``snowball'' artifacts from cosmic rays were identified and masked through their large-area jump-detection information ($\geq$60 native pixels) on the data-quality map of each individual integration.
+The direct-imaging data were reduced and mosaicked using a modified Stage-1/2/3 \textsc{jwst} pipeline 1.8.2 and \textsc{crds} calibration reference file context ``\texttt{jwst\_1041.pmap}''.
+This version has included the Cycle-1 NIRCam photometric zero-points (see \citealt{boyer22} and \citealt{rigby22}).
+The so-called 1/f noise (see \citealt{schlawin20}) was modeled and removed using the code \textsc{tshirt/roeba}\footnote{\href{https://github.com/eas342/tshirt}{https://github.com/eas342/tshirt}} for stage-2 products (i.e., the ``\texttt{\_cal.fits}'' files).
+The ``snowball'' artifacts from cosmic rays were identified and masked through their large-area jump-detection information ($\geq$60 native pixels) on the data-quality map of each individual integration.
 The final image products were resampled to a native pixel size of 0\farcs0312 (SW) and 0\farcs0629 (LW) with \texttt{pixfrac}\,$=$\,0.8, and the WCS of the images were registered with the \textsc{Gaia} DR2 catalog \citep{gaiadr2}.
-More specifically, we registered the F444W mosaic image to the \textsc{Gaia} catalog, and then registered the images in all other filters to the frame of the F444W image.
+More specifically, we registered the F444W mosaic image to the \textsc{Gaia} catalog, and then registered the images in all of the other filters to the frame of the F444W image.
 The mosaicked F444W image of the P330-E field is displayed in Figure~\ref{fig:01_map}.